arcee-ai/mergekit/docs/evolve.md

 #### `buffered`

-Maintains a buffer of tasks scheduled to ensure that there is always a model mergign or ready to evaluate for each gpu.
+Maintains a buffer of tasks scheduled to ensure that there is always a model merging or ready to evaluate for each GPU.
 Allows for concurrent merging and evaluation of models on the same GPU if enough VRAM is available.
 Only suitable for a single-node setup or when `--storage-path` points to a fast shared filesystem.

 #### `serial`